nojhan/colout/README.md

 A regular expression (or _regex_) is a pattern that describes a set of strings that matches it.

-`colout` understands regex as specifed in the _re_ python module.
+`colout` understands regex as specified in the _re_ python module.
 Given that `colout` is generally called by the command line, you may have to escape special characters that would be recognize by your shell.

 ## DEPENDENCIES

-Recommended packages :
+Recommended packages:

 * `argparse` for a usable arguments parsing
 * `pygments` for the source code syntax coloring